 4. They are narcissistic

 Narcissists believe that they do not ever make a mistake (1).
 If your spouse is a narcissist, they are not likely to admit their mistake as they feel they can do no wrong.
 They get into manipulation and gaslighting and push the blame on you for everything, including their independent actions.

 An anonymous writer shares her feelings after getting out of a toxic relationship.
 She says, “Despite my attempts to withdraw to protect my well-being, my partner continued to blame me for the instability in our relationship.
 He even made my need for time into an issue, causing me to feel guilty for prioritizing my mental health (i).”

 5. They cannot accept change

 If your marriage is going through a rocky patch, your partner and you are both required to make some changes and adjustments to live together happily.
 However, if your spouse fears change, then they will resist it.
 And this resistance can lead them to blame you for the problems you face as a couple.

 6. They refrain from taking responsibility

 Your spouse may be someone who does not accept responsibility even for their actions.
 They run away and deny accountability when something goes wrong.
-Their lack of responsibility prompts them to blame you for everything.
+Their lack of responsibility prompts them to blame you for everything out of defensiveness.

 7. They are unhappy with you